Below is my ever-growing “simple ways to save time” list. These are small, mostly easy ways to save time. No big overhauls. Small things to simplify.

 ADHD Coaching groups and other coaching options, including self-coaching.

-Virtual Online Group with Coach Rudy Rodriguez, LCSW – Meet on Zoom Mondays from Noon to 1:30 Eastern – Facebook for accountability.
-Includes two 15-minute private sessions a month.
-Folder and handouts – Starts in the Fall of 2017 – Limited to 10 members – Cost unknown
+Virtual Online Group with Coach Rudy Rodriguez, LCSW – Link works – Date and times to be announced.
+Meet on Zoom – 90-minutes for 8-weeks. – Slack for accountability.
+Includes two 30-minute private sessions and email support.
+Folder and handouts – Limited to 10 members – Check schedule – $450

 ADD Crusher – A virtual coaching program from Alan Brown.
 10 sessions in two Videos with Audio Companion.
 Four hours of ADD-beating instruction.
 Plus, PDF Toolkits for each of the strategies (or, Ways), provide “crib notes” to help you put the learning into action. – $96